FBPixel

 We are excited and ready to return to our international semesters for the 2023 – 2024 academic year and continue to plan intentionally, using various metrics to plan and prepare.
 We continue to monitor Covid-19 and other travel health considerations by collaborating with peer organizations, following the advice of public health experts and prioritizing decisions with our students, faculty and partners in mind.

-What is The Traveling School’s Covid-19 vaccine policy?
+The Traveling School’s Covid-19 vaccine policy

 We strongly recommend all students and teachers be fully vaccinated prior to the semester.
 A semester with 100% of teachers and students fully vaccinated for Covid-19 increases everyone’s chance of staying healthy and minimizes programming stress around potential exposure within the group.
 Furthermore, our intentional and mindful travel value leads us to prioritize the health and wellbeing of communities and people we interact with.
 Community transmission, particularly amongst vulnerable populations, can have significant, long-lasting effects for the places and people we meet.
 Alongside our individual risk, we must be mindful of how we mitigate our risk to others as we travel.